captainhcg/leetcode-in-py-and-go/README.md

 * 279: DP trick: i - n*n
 * 280: know the one pass trick or wiggle sort
 * 260: bit := res & (-res)
+* 265: kn solution must be very careful.
+Shall do it again
 * 294: brute force with cache
 * 295: shall store minus value in maxheap; heapq.heappushpop
 * 296: meet at the median point